 - Deliver Hot Chocolate to Someone Working Outside (Crossing Guard, Salvation Army Bell Ringer)

-- Buy Something Off an Angel Tree
+- Buy Something from an Angel Tree

 - Pick Up Trash Around the Neighborhood or Park